christo/loquacious/README.md

 visibly speaking the generated speech, reasonable quality can be achieved using a model to convert a portait image and the speech audio into a video of that character speaking the words.
-A 3D model that is rigged for speech and gestures could also be used but both design-time and runtime components would be divegent from the current design.
+A 3D model that is rigged for speech and gestures could also be used but both design-time and runtime components would be divergent from the current plan.
 The generated video is sent to the screen to present to the user as final output.

 ## Session Modes

-The fortune teller would initially in a waiting state until a customer arrives.
+The fortune teller would initially be in a waiting state until a customer arrives.
 Their arrival would trigger an introductory mode of interaction with a distinct system prompt.
 The fortune teller would invite the customer to sit down and they would introduce themselves.
 Once this is done, the primary chat interaction can start.
 The session could be interrupted somehow and a return to the waiting state is expected until a new customer arrives.
 These sessions should maintain a history of the interactions, tracking the customer's name and chat history.
 Detection of mode transitions and the establishment of a new session with a new empty chat history can be done in part with pose estimation of video input.

 ## Pose Estimation for Scenario Awareness